StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-page-templates/import-a-case-page-template.md

 This topic provides step-by-step instructions for importing a [case page template](about-case-page-templates.md) in TheHive.

-This is useful if you want to use a case page template from another organization or TheHive instance.
+Use this procedure to use a case page template from another organization or TheHive instance.

 {!includes/access-manage-case-page-templates.md!}